contentauth/c2pa-python-example/tests/README.md

 ## Usage

-Only JPEG images are supported with the test client.
-Note that the server uses demo certificates for signing.
+Only JPEG images are supported with this test client.

 ### Basic Command